Research Snapshot

 - Miners: Pan American Silver (PAAS), First Majestic Silver (AG), Hecla Mining (HL), Coeur Mining (CDE), and streaming exposure through Wheaton Precious Metals (WPM) all become more interesting when silver regains momentum.

-- ETF flows: SLV and SIVR can attract fast portfolio inflows when silver starts outperforming gold on a percentage basis.
+- ETF flows: SLV and SIVR can attract fast portfolio inflows when silver starts showing stronger relative performance than gold on a percentage basis.

-- Industrial demand: silver also matters for solar, electronics, and electrical applications, so a rally is not purely a safe-haven signal.
+- Industrial demand: silver also matters for solar, electronics, and electrical applications, so a rally is not purely a safe-haven indicator.

 That mixed identity is exactly why the move is useful.
 When silver is strong, it often says more about market tone than a simple gold-only rally does.